petersaundersConestoga/SteelDoorRecipeAPIOdata/README.md

 2. Install or Run Sql Server Management Studio, SMSS
 3. In SMSS click Tasks > Restore
 4. Choose Restore From Device
-5. Open the db folder from before
+5. Open the db folder in the repository you cloned
-6. Choose the latest db copy
+6. Choose the latest dated db
 7. Click restore
 8. Open Visual Studio 2022 or later
 9.1.
 Open appsettings.json and edit 'Default Connection' to match the db your just restored